InjectiveLabs/etherman/README.md

   call                    Calls method of a particular contract.
 Uses build cache. logs                    Loads logs of a particular event from contract.

-Run 'evm-deploy-contract COMMAND --help' for more information on a command.
+Run 'etherman COMMAND --help' for more information on a command.

 ```

 ### Deploying

 ```
-$ evm-deploy-contract deploy --help
+$ etherman deploy --help

-Usage: evm-deploy-contract deploy [--bytecode | --await] [ARGS...]
+Usage: etherman deploy [--bytecode | --await] [ARGS...]

 Deploys given contract on the EVM chain.
 Caches build artefacts.